 The circuit itself is based on two resistors in series, taking the middle node as the output.
-It's usually done to create a reference, or to attenuate a signal
+It’s typically used to create a reference or to attenuate a signal.

-Whenever a load is connected to the output node, a loading effect is produced.
-This means that the output voltage drops.
-To avoid this, the current flowing by the resistors should be higher than the one flowing to the load.
+Whenever a load is connected to the output node, a loading effect can be seen (the output voltage drops).
+To avoid this, the current of the resistors should be higher than the load current.
 The disadvantage of doing this is that efficiency is low, as most of the total current dissipates as heat outside of the load.

-The output resistance is the equivalent of the paralell of both resistor, Rout = (R1*R2)/(R1+R2).
+The output resistance is the equivalent of the parallel of both resistors,